-- (b) We recorded gains on the sale of sites in connection with our ongoing real estate rationalization effort of \$3.5 million, \$3.3 million and \$6.4 million in 2022, 2021 and 2020, respectively.
-In 2020, we also recorded \$19.3 million in gains on the sale of sites in connection with the asset exchange with Circle K and a \$67.6 million gain on the sale of our 17.5% investment in CST Fuel Supply.
-Also in 2020, we recorded a loss on lease terminations, including the non-cash write-off of deferred rent income associated with these leases, of \$10.9 million. - (c) Relates to certain acquisition-related costs, such as legal and other professional fees, separation benefit costs and purchase accounting adjustments associated with recent acquisitions. - (d) Under the Partnership Agreement, sustaining capital expenditures are capital expenditures made to maintain our long-term operating income or operating capacity.
-Examples of sustaining capital expenditures are those made to maintain existing contract volumes, including payments to renew existing distribution contracts, or to maintain our sites in conditions suitable to lease, such as parking lot or roof replacement/renovation, or to replace equipment required to operate the existing business. - (e) Consistent with prior divestitures, the current income tax benefit in 2022, 2021 and 2020 excludes income tax incurred on the sale of sites.
-2020 includes the tax benefit of 100% bonus depreciation on the eligible assets acquired in the asset exchanges with Circle K as well as certain dispenser upgrades and rebranding costs.
+- (a) See "Results of Operations-Gain on Dispositions and Lease Terminations, net." - (b) Relates to certain acquisition-related costs, such as legal and other professional fees, separation benefit costs and purchase accounting adjustments associated with recent acquisitions. - (c) Under the Partnership Agreement, sustaining capital expenditures are capital expenditures made to maintain our long-term operating income or operating capacity.
+Examples of sustaining capital expenditures are those made to maintain existing contract volumes, including payments to renew existing distribution contracts, or to maintain our sites in conditions suitable to lease, such as parking lot or roof replacement/renovation, or to replace equipment required to operate the existing business. - (d) Excludes income tax incurred on the sale of sites.